tensorflow/probability/discussion/tfp_distributions_contract.md

    - *Exception*: `tfd.JointDistribution` takes/returns a `list`-like of
      `Tensor`s.

-7. A `Distribution`'s `event_ndims` must be known statically.
+7. ~~A `Distribution`'s `event_ndims` must be known statically.
 For example, `Wishart` has `event_ndims=2`, `MultivariateNormalDiag` has `event_ndims=1`,
    `Normal` has `event_ndims=0`, `Categorical` has `event_ndims=0` and `OneHotCategorical` has `event_ndims=1`.
 The `event_shape` need not be known statically, i.e., this might only be known at runtime (in Eager mode) or at graph execution time (in graph mode).
-Often a `Distribution`'s `event_ndims` will be self-evident from the class name itself.
+Often a `Distribution`'s `event_ndims` will be self-evident from the class name itself.~~

+   - Redacted 07-nov-2019.

 8. All `Distribution`s are implicitly or explicitly conditioned on global or local (per-sample) parameters.
 A `Distribution` infers dtype and batch/event